saikiran40cs/jenkinsci/Jenkins Integrations.md

 ---

-This chapter deals with Jenkins Integrations
+This chapter deals with Jenkins Integrations with SonarQube,SVN ,...